Image rights attorney

 Social media distribution.

-Unauthorized image distribution on social media (influencers) is a common image rights violation.
+Unauthorized image distribution on social media (influencers) is a common image rights violation that can harm your e-reputation.
 The speed at which images can spread online can cause significant reputation damage.
 Our attorneys can help remove images and seek compensation for damages suffered.

 Special cases: public figures and public events.